makersacademy/takeaway-challenge/README.md

 - Texter class : whose responsibility is to send an sms confirmation

 ===================================================
+There is a weakness in the testing, as I couldn't find yet a way to mock the responses of the user correctly.

 Here is an example of how the program runs: